Azure/azure-sdk-for-js/sdk/communication/communication-network-traversal/README.md

 const client = new CommunicationRelayClient(CONNECTION_STRING);
 ```
-### Creating an instance of CommunicationIdentityClient
+### Creating an instance of CommunicationIdentityClient to create a user

 ```typescript
 import { CommunicationIdentityClient } from "@azure/communication-identity";